mayurbhandary/rippledmon/README.md

 This will enable insights on your rippled server and send metrics via UDP to a statsd server listening on port 8125 on your localhost.
 The metrics will be prefixed with 'my_rippled'

-2. Clone this repo and start the docker containers
+2. Clone this repo and start the docker containers with docker-compose

 ```
 $ git clone https://github.com/mayurbhandary/rippledmon.git